 How to use the accessibility checker in Microsoft Word

-The accessibility checker in Microsoft Word is a great tool for identifying color contrast errors, finding images that do not have alternate text, and applying table headers.
+The Microsoft Word accessibility checker is a great tool for identifying color contrast errors, finding images that do not have alternate text, and applying table headers.
+Do not rely on it for compliance.
+Use it as a tool to verify your work.

 1. Select the Review tab